 Serious mental disorders

 "The relationship between bullying and serious mental disorders is quite strong and there is relatively little that we do about it.
-One of our studies shows, for example, that 27 per cent of all occurrences of depression are attributed to bullying.
+One of our studies shows, for example, that around 29 per cent of all occurrences of depression are attributed to bullying.
 Similar results are found for anxiety disorder, increased self-harm, increased suicide, and psychotic symptoms.
 Of course this research is rather new, but these studies have already been replicated by different researchers in various countries."

 "The long-term effects into adulthood also include an impact on wealth.
 Adults who have been bullied as a child find it difficult to work in groups.
 They end up leaving their jobs because they prefer to work in niches, on their own.
 And they have social problems with for example partnering, trusting others, team work and maintaining confident friendships."

 Could you say more on the specific effects of bullying on the transition to adulthood?